blenback/awesome-ABM-LU/README.md

 [Benjamin Schumann](https://www.benjamin-schumann.com/blog)

-## Open Source Frameworks, Libraries & Software {#open-source-frameworks-libraries--software}
+## Open Source Frameworks, Libraries & Software

 Several more can be found in the literature, but often non updated or maintained